 We have a full day to bird various sites in the Ooty area, particular concentrating on remnant forest patches amongst the extensive tea estates.
 Key species here include Indian Blue Robin, Indian Blackbird, Nilgiri Sholakili (Nilgiri Blue Robin), Kashmir Flycatcher, Nilgiri Flycatcher, Black-and-orange Flycatcher, Tytler’s Leaf Warbler, Nilgiri Wood Pigeon and Painted Bush Quail.

-Hopefully having seen most of Ooty’s specialities we will make an early start for Top Slip, in the Annamalai Hills.
-This is excellent forest habitat and we will look to find Indian Pitta, Emerald Dove, the scarce Grey-headed Bulbul, Malabar Starling, Brown-breasted Flycatcher and Thick-billed Warbler.
+Hopefully having seen most of Ooty’s specialities we will make an early start for Parambikulam Tiger Reserve in the Nelliampathy and Annamalai Hills in Kerala.
+This is excellent forest habitat, contiguous with the Indira Gandhi National Park in Tamil Nadu, which we will pass through at Top Slip.
+In the late afternoon there is a good chance of seeing Great Hornbill, which often perch prominently in tall trees before flying off to roost.
+We will also look to see Indian Pitta, Malabar Trogon, Emerald Dove, Grey-fronted Green Pigeon, Malabar (Crimson-fronted) Barbet, Orange Minivet, the scarce Grey-headed Bulbul, Malabar Starling, Brown-breasted Flycatcher and Thick-billed Warbler.

-Our drive to Munnar will take us through Chinnar Wildlife Sanctuary.
+With a local forest guard who will keep a keen eye and ear out for elephants, we will enjoy an early morning trek through the beautiful forest at Parambikulam and are certain to add a few more Western Ghats forest specialities.
+After that it is time to head back up into the hills again at Munnar, but with a birding stop on the way at Chinnar Wildlife Sanctuary.
 This is one of the few dry scrub habitats in Kerala and gives us another chance of Yellow-throated Bulbul if we were unable to connect with that on our first day.
 One trail here follows the river where we have an outside chance of seeing the impressive Spot-bellied Eagle-Owl.
 Other species include Malabar Whistling Thrush, Brown Fish-owl, Western Crowned Leaf-warbler, Tickell’s Blue Flycatcher and Asian Paradise Flycatcher.
-We also hope to see our second Giant Squirrel of the trip, the restricted range Grizzled Giant Squirrel.

-Before arriving at Munnar we’ll break for a tea stop at Karadippara, which provides an excellent vantage point across the extensive wooded valley.
-Species here might include Yellow-browed Bulbul, Crimson-backed Sunbird, Grey-fronted Green Pigeon (formerly Pompadour Green Pigeon), Malabar (Crimson-fronted) Barbet, Little Spiderhunter, Brown-cheeked Fulvetta and Rusty-tailed Flycatcher.
+We will probably arrive after dark if we have spent long birding at Chinnar but, if it is still late afternoon, we’ll break for a tea stop at Karadippara, which provides an excellent vantage point across the extensive wooded valley.
+Species here might include Yellow-browed Bulbul, Crimson-backed Sunbird, Grey-fronted Green Pigeon (formerly Pompadour Green Pigeon), , Little Spiderhunter, Brown-cheeked Fulvetta and Rusty-tailed Flycatcher.

 Around Munnar, the pockets of the shola forest (the high-altitude montane forests amongst the grassland) and mountain grassland ecosystem are home to several endemic birds and various mammals including Nilgiri Tahr.
 The altitude above 1600 m means an agreeable climate throughout the year, although in December and January the temperatures can fall to single digits: a slight reminder of the European winter you may have escaped to come here!
 Rainfall of over 300 cm per year is recorded mainly during June to September, but in these cloud forests it can rain at any time of year.
 Here we will look for several more South Indian and Nilgiri Hills endemics.